My dear prospective reader,

-“Hey, Asshole!”
-I screamed at him.
+“What the hell was that, you bastard?”
+I screamed at him, my temper snapping faster than a piece of Peppermint Candyfloss.
 The smug look vanished off of that idiot’s face faster than you could say ‘sabotage.’

 That’ll show him.
-I thought, picking up my Firebolt 360 and the idiot-boy-turned-teapot.
+I thought savagely, picking up my Firebolt 360 and the idiot-boy-turned-teapot.

 Then I noticed that everyone was staring at me, marveling at my sudden outburst of aggression.
 One of the boys on the Quidditch team wolf-whistled in awe.
 A few of the others clapped.
+Even the one who had been snoring during my trials was wide-eyed.
 I bowed jokingly, handed one of them the idiot-teapot, and turned my back on the team, walking quickly over towards Dominique.
 She was sitting in the stands, mouth wide open in a comical ‘O’.

 “But…why… teapot…?” she stammered.

 “C’mon,” I hissed.
 “Let’s leave before they all process what happened.”
 I seized her wrist and started dragging her away.

 We were almost at the edge of the pitch when someone shouted, “Wait!”

 I spun around.
 Al had run over to talk to me.
 “Your name is…” he trailed off.